everx-labs/samples/solidity/README.md

 [contract 04](https://github.com/tonlabs/samples/blob/master/solidity/contract04-a.sol): callback implementation

 Call "MyContract.method(address anotherContract, uint16 x)".
-This method allows interacting with a remote contract by calling its method: "RemoteContract.remoteMethod(uint16 x)".
+This function allows interacting with a remote contract by calling its function: "RemoteContract.remoteMethod(uint16 x)".
 The remote [contract](https://github.com/tonlabs/samples/blob/master/solidity/contract04-b.sol) obtains caller's address via **msg.sender**, stores it in its state variable, and performs a callback.

 [contract05](https://github.com/tonlabs/samples/blob/master/solidity/contract05-a.sol): loan amount approval

 Call "MyContract.setAllowance(address anotherContract, uint64 amount)".
 MyContract (contract05-a) stores information about loan allowances for different contracts.
-This data is recorded in the following field: mapping(address => ContractInfo) m_allowed;
+This data is recorded in the following state variable: mapping(address => ContractInfo) m_allowed;
-A contract owner is supposed to call the setAllowance() external method to specify limits.
+A contract owner is supposed to call the setAllowance() external function to specify limits.
 It also processes getCredit() internal messages and sends the allowed loan amount in response.
 RemoteContract ([contract05-b](https://github.com/tonlabs/samples/blob/master/solidity/contract05-b.sol)) is a client that makes a loan request.
-It can take getMyCredit() external requests, forward those to a specified IMyContract type account and store the answer in a m_answer member field.
+It can take getMyCredit() external requests, forward those to a specified IMyContract type account and store the answer in a m_answer state variable.

 [contract06](https://github.com/tonlabs/samples/blob/master/solidity/contract06-a.sol): balance information

 Call "MyContract.method(address anotherContract)".
-This method calls a remote contract.
+This function calls a remote contract.
 The remote [contract](https://github.com/tonlabs/samples/blob/master/solidity/contract06-b.sol) obtains the balance of the inbound message via **msg.value** and its own balance via **address(this).balance** and stores both of them in state variables.

 [contract07](https://github.com/tonlabs/samples/blob/master/solidity/contract07-a.sol): send grams and value to a specified contract

 Call "MyContract.sendMoneyAndNumber(address anotherContract, uint64 number)".
-This method send the \<number\> to contract with specified address and attaches fixed amount of grams to the message.
+This function send the \<number\> to contract with specified address and attaches fixed amount of grams to the message.
 The remote [contract](https://github.com/tonlabs/samples/blob/master/solidity/contract07-b.sol) recieves value and amount of grams and stores them in state variables.

 [contract08](https://github.com/tonlabs/samples/blob/master/solidity/contract08-a.sol): exchange of different types of values